Kos Island

 Kos city and other tourist destinations

 Capital of the island is Kos town, a lively tourist town, rich in history as well as clubs, Greek taverns and narrow streets with shops.
 Kos town has beautiful beaches sheltered from the Meltemi and is the most requested tourist resort on the island.
 Nearby there are several villages with a traditional soul such as Platani, Pili, Zia and Asomatos.
-A short distance away are the thermal baths of Kos, a natural swimming pool renowned for its sulphurous water and the archaeological site “Asklepion”, the most important site of the island of Kos.
+A short distance away there are the thermal baths of Kos, a natural swimming pool renowned for its sulphurous water and the archaeological site “Asklepion“, the most important site of the island of Kos.

-Other important places are Tigaki, Marmari and Mastihari in the northern part of the island: they are tourist resorts that offer good services for tourism and long sandy beaches.
+Other important places are Tigaki, Marmari and Mastichari in the northern part of the island.
+These are tourist resorts that offer good services for tourism and long sandy beaches.
 Towards the south of Kos we find Kardamena, a place that in recent years is particularly frequented by families, but also couples of young people, in search of tranquility and crystal clear sea.
 Kefalos, however, has the merit of being the most authentic and peaceful place, as well as boasting the most beautiful beaches on the island of Kos.
 Beaches are mostly wide and sandy, but you can also find bays and rocky coves with amazing sea colors; most of the beaches of Kos are equipped with sun beds and umbrellas at very affordable prices.

 The climate